The Eden Bulletin

 In Business for Good

 Eden has been working on further revenue streams.
-One is selling advertising in the Eden Chronicle, and this has produced almost as much revenue as our initial funding model: hi-vis branding.
+One is selling advertising in the Eden Chronicle.

 A Community Interest Company